BlokasLabs/pisound-docs/Home.md

 ## Hardware Setup

 Mount pisound on top of your Raspberry Pi via the 40-pin header and fasten it with the screws provided while the RPi is unpowered, so it appears as in the image at the top.
-See compatible Raspberry Pi models [[here|Specs#supported-raspberry-pi-models]].
+See compatible Raspberry Pi models [here](specs#supported-raspberry-pi-models).

 ## Driver Setup

 If you don't have any Linux OS running on your Raspberry Pi, we suggest starting with [Raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

-[[Power your Raspberry Pi up|Specs#power-supply]] and install the driver by running the below commands in a terminal window:
+[Power your Raspberry Pi up](specs#power-supply) and install the driver by running the below commands in a terminal window:

 ```bash
 wget http://blokas.io/pisound/install-pisound.sh -O install-pisound.sh